 - Dalton Auditorium

-Home to the Department of Biology, Chemistry and Physics, the 36,000-square-foot facility houses the latest laboratory instruments and computing equipment.
+Home to the Department of Natural Sciences, the 36,000-square-foot facility houses the latest laboratory instruments and computing equipment.
 Phifer also boasts a collection of museum quality artwork by Southern female artists.

 Phifer houses a greenhouse which provides a year-round lab for botanists on campus.